E-ARK-Software/earkweb/docs/api_guide.md

           curl -X POST  -d 'package_name=packagename' http://$server:$port/earkweb/api/ips/

-      In case of success the HTTP response code is "201 CREATED" and a new process ID (`process_id`) is returned which is required for uploading data in a subsequent step.
+      In case of success the HTTP response code is "201 CREATED" and a new process ID (`uid`) is returned which is required for uploading data in a subsequent step.

           {
-              "process_id":"73483984-debd-4d04-a14c-5acb11167719",
+              "uid":"73483984-debd-4d04-a14c-5acb11167719",
               "work_dir":"/var/data/repo/work/73483984-debd-4d04-a14c-5acb11167719",
               "package_name":"packagename",
               "version":0,
               "last_change":"2020-03-20T15:38:23.026106+01:00"
           }

-   2. Upload data file (here a CSV file /home/$user/datafile.csv (note that the process ID  (`process_id`) returned by the previous request is used in this request to identify the target data set where the files are going to be uploaded).
+   2. Upload data file (here a CSV file /home/$user/datafile.csv (note that the process ID  (`uid`) returned by the previous request is used in this request to identify the target data set where the files are going to be uploaded).

-      For the first file of a representation only the process ID (`process_id`, here:
+      For the first file of a representation only the process ID (`uid`, here:
       `73483984-debd-4d04-a14c-5acb11167719`) needs to be provided and the representation ID can be omitted:

           curl -F "file=@/home/$USER/datafile.csv" http://$server:$port/earkweb/api/ips/73483984-debd-4d04-a14c-5acb11167719/data/upload/